 There are several strategies that you can follow to improve your immunity as an athlete.
 These include a handful of key supplements.
-Those that have strong support in literature are vitamin D3, probiotics, vitamin C, and zinc lozenges.
+Of course, talk to your healthcare provider before altering your supplementation, but those that have strong support in literature are vitamin D3, probiotics, vitamin C, and zinc lozenges.

 - Consider taking 1000 IU/day of vitamin D3, from fall to spring, to avoid insufficiency.

-- Consider probiotics (> 1010 live bacteria/day) if you are illness prone or while traveling.
+- Consider probiotics (>1010 live bacteria/day; Greek yogurt is a great food-based source) if you are illness-prone or while traveling.

 - At the onset of a cold, take zinc acetate lozenges (75 mg/day) to reduce the duration of symptoms—must be taken < 24 hours after onset.